ucsb-cs9/s25/_lab/lab08.md

 * Writing functions that ensure Apartment objects are in sorted order based on several attributes
 * Testing your functionality with pytest

-**Note: It is important that you start this lab early so you can utilize our office hours to seek assistance / ask clarifying questions during the weekdays before the deadline if needed.**
+Note: It is important that you start this lab early so you can utilize our office hours to seek assistance / ask clarifying questions during the weekdays before the deadline if needed.

-Please read the lab in its entirety first, before starting on your implementation.
+**Please read the lab in its entirety first, before starting on your implementation.** Please read the **_"How to best approach this lab"_** section, before you begin coding.

 # Introduction